Mapping the Shopper Satisfaction Journey

 - Isolated the various friction points that occur when customers cross channels or service staff turn to improvised solutions to bridge gaps in their support systems.

-Mad*Pow wrapped up the project with a 20-person workshop to expose the retailer’s key staff to the results of the research, including the friction points to address.
+Mad*Pow enhanced the project with a 20-person workshop to expose the retailer’s key staff to the results of the research, including the friction points to address.
 After the workshop, the final Customer Journey Maps were revised and delivered to the client as editable Smaply service design projects the retailer can use to direct changes in its policies.